Sujitra17/MADT8101_Customer-Analytics/02 Customer Lifetime Value/READ ME.md

 ## Expectation
 Segment customer by CLV score and set up different marketing campaign to the customer if CLV score is high we can give them more benefit such as

-Order Lists
-1.Referral Bonuses
-2.Birthday and Anniversary Offers
+Referral Bonuses, Birthday and Anniversary Offers, Special Event Reward, Exclusive Partner Offers
-3.Special Event Rewards
-4.Exclusive Partner Offers